mwganson/Parametric_Curve_FP/README.md

 The way the macro works is it creates points in a loop, and then at the end of the loop it uses those points to create the BSpline / Polygon.
 The t is the looping index.
 It starts the loop initialized at t (min_t in the spreadsheet) and at the end of the loop t = t_max (max_t in the spreadsheet).
 The interval is the amount by which t is increased each time through the loop.
 The lower the interval the more points get produced.
 The properties in this group are type Float, whereas the other properties are type String.
 The others have to be Strings in order for you to be able to use variables in the formulas.
 These string formulas get evaluated by some code using the pyparsing module.
 It's slower, but more secure than using eval().

 ### ChangeLog
+* 2021.09.15<br/>
+* Add d variables d1, d2, d3, etc.
+* Setup code in prepration to be able to put the macro in the wiki for availability in addon manager.<br/>
+* The new code will allow created objects to remain parametric after saving file, restarting FreeCAD, reloading file<br/>
+* all while only using a single .py file.
+We can do this now, but only with 2 files, 1 to create the object, 1 to hold the class information.<br/>
+* But this is not yet complete, so for now continue using Make_Parametric_Curve.FCMacro until next release.<br/>
 * 2021.09.01<br/>
 ** Fix bug in renameFormula() so now we don't switch to the first formula in Formulas, but rather remain in that formula.
 ** Do away with MakeBSpline boolean  (breaks existing objects)